 The Individuals with Disabilities Education Act (IDEA) works to provide a free appropriate public education (FAPE) to children with disabilities in public schools.
 Under IDEA, private school students have some limited rights, but under a law in New York State which closely mirrors the IDEA, private school students have nearly identical rights as those given to public school students under the federal law.
 IDEA requires schools to find and evaluate students suspected of having disabilities, at no cost to parents, and to develop an Individualized Education Program (IEP) to meet the child's needs.

-Our state Human Rights Law (HRL) prohibits discrimination or harassment in employment, public or private housing, education, access to credit, and places of public accommodation on the basis of many protected statuses, including sexual orientation, sex (includes gender identity and transgender status), disability (includes gender dysphoria).
+Our state Human Rights Law (HRL) prohibits discrimination or harassment in employment, public or private housing, education, access to credit, and places of public accommodation on the basis of many protected statuses, including sexual orientation, sex (includes transgender status), gender identity, gender expression, and disability (includes gender dysphoria).

 On April 1, 2019, our State Legislature passed a bill to clarify that public school students are definitely covered under the protections of our Human Rights Law.
 This was necessary thanks to a 2012 decision by the NYS Court of Appeals (our highest court) that found our law only applied to private, non-profit, non-religious schools -- only about 3% of the entire student population across New York!
 Now we know for sure that everyone is covered.

 Enacted in 2010, DASA aims to provide New York State public elementary and secondary school students with safe and supportive environment free from discrimination, intimidation, taunting, harassment, cyberbullying and bullying on school property, a school bus, and/or at a school function, on the basis of actual or perceived race, national original, ethnicity, religion, mental or physical abilities, weight, sexual orientation, gender identity, and sex.

 What DASA requires of schools:

 Schools must have a DASA Coordinator